Dr. Stefan Zippel’s Informative Lecture on HIV: Fighting Stigmatization and Promoting Education

 dr Stefan Zippel informs students

-Bad Tölz – It’s a topic that’s rarely talked about anymore, and one that’s still fraught with prejudice: more than 1.5 million people around the world are infected with HIV every year.
+Bad Tölz – It’s a topic that’s rarely talked regarding anymore, and one that’s still fraught with prejudice: more than 1.5 million people around the world are infected with HIV every year.
 In Germany there are a good 2000 people.
 Between 300 and 400 people die from AIDS every year.
-In order to educate young people about this disease, an information event was held at the Tölz Realschule on Tuesday.
+In order to educate young people regarding this disease, an information event was held at the Tölz Realschule on Tuesday.
 Around 70 students in the 10th grade listened to the lecture by psychologist Dr. Stefan Zippel.
 He is head of the psychosocial counseling center at the clinic and polyclinic for dermatology and allergology at the Ludwig Maximilian University (LMU) in Munich.

 Bad Toelz: Dr. Stefan Zippel gives a lecture on HIV

 “HIV damages the immune system,” explains Zippel.
-If left untreated, an infection can lead to AIDS after five to eight years.
+If left untreated, an infection can lead to AIDS following five to eight years.
 “The transmission of the HI virus takes place via bodily fluids such as blood, semen or vaginal fluid.”
 Most infections occurred through unprotected sexual intercourse through contact with the mucous membranes of the genitals.
 Therefore, the expert advises the students to use condoms.
 Recipients of blood donations, on the other hand, need not worry.
 “In Germany, the samples are also tested for HIV, among other things.”

 But what exactly happens when there is an infection in the body?
 The HI viruses attack the so-called T cells, which coordinate the immune system in the human body.
 Gradually, the virus continues to multiply – until all T-cells are infected.
 “In the end, the immune system is so weakened that it is no longer able to fight pathogens.”
 The result: the body becomes highly susceptible to diseases.
 “AIDS patients usually have different diseases at the same time,” explains Zippel.
 For example, pneumonia or cancer.